040code/040code/_posts/2017-11-24-runners-on-the-spot.md

 </asciinema-player>

-Provide the requested details, consult the GitLab manual for more details.
+Provide the requested details and consult the GitLab manual for more details.
 Once done you should see a new runner registered at your project or globally.
 Open the runner settings in edit mode and record the token.
-This token we need later for connecting the agent.
+This token is needed later for connecting the agent.

 ## Creating infrastructure for the runners
 Now the runner is configured in GitLab, we can start creating the infrastructure on AWs.
 For setting up the network layers we use [Amazon networking scenario 2](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html), to build a VPC with a public and private subnets.
 For more details see the [post]({{ site.baseurl }}/2017/06/18/terraform-aws-vpc/) about creating a VPC in terraform.
-You can olso simply use the [official terraform module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/1.7.0).
+You can also simply use the [official terraform module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/1.7.0).

 ```